 - 1 teaspoon vanilla

-- 1 cup sour cream (I used light and it worked just fine)
+- 1 cup (227 g) sour cream

-- 1 cup mini chocolate chips
+- 1 cup (170 g) mini chocolate chips

 - 1 cup heavy whipping cream, whipped to stiff peaks (add 1 tablespoon powdered sugar while whipping if you like a bit of extra sweetness)

-- Mini chocolate chips, for sprinkling
+- Mini chocolate chips or shaved chocolate, for sprinkling

-- In a medium bowl, combine the butter and sugars for the cookie dough.
+- For the cookie dough: In a medium bowl, combine the butter and sugars for the cookie dough.
 Add the water (or milk), vanilla and blend.
 Mix in the flour, salt and the chocolate chips.
 The dough will be fairly soft.
 Gently roll the dough into small balls (about a teaspoon size, maybe a bit larger) and place them on a wax paper lined plate or baking sheet.
 Place them in the freezer to harden while making the rest of the cheesecake.

-- Pour half the batter into the prepared crust.
-Gently stir in the cookie dough balls and the additional 1 cup mini chocolate chips into the remaining batter.
+- Gently stir the cookie dough balls and the one cup mini chocolate chips into the remaining batter.
 Pour into the pan, spreading the batter to the sides of the pan and evening it out across the top (it is ok to see bumps of cookie dough here and there, smooth it the best you can).

 Recipe Source: adapted from Nate and Kylie W. (my brother and sister-in-law)

 Recipe originally published July 2010; updated December 2020 with new photos, recipe notes, etc.